VoltDB/threat-detection-blueprint/README.md

 # threat-detection-blueprint - VoltDB Partitioned Client

+This is the VoltDB component of the threat and fraud detection Blueprint solution presented in this article: TBD, where the full use case as well as the GCP-based architecture are described and a working proof-of-cincept solution is demonstrated.

-A VoltDB client demonstrating **real-time threat detection** combining fraud transaction detection with CIDR subnet-based threat detection, using partitioned tables, co-located stored procedures, and TIME_WINDOW materialized views.
+This GIT repo contains a VoltDB client application that demonstrates **real-time threat detection** combining fraud transaction detection with CIDR subnet-based threat detection, using partitioned tables, co-located stored procedures, and TIME_WINDOW materialized views.

 ## Overview